 Rev Principal W Gordon Campbell

-I became Professor of New Testament Studies at Union in 2007 and I have been a teacher most of my…View all articles
+I became Professor of New Testament Studies at Union in 2007 and I have been a teacher most…View all articles

 We are very pleased to share the below announcement, courtesy of The Kirby Laing Centre, regarding their partnership with UTC towards a new Doctoral Research Initiative:

 ”KLC is delighted to announce that we have entered into a relationship with Union Theological College, Belfast, whereby we will work with them to assist in developing a cohort of supervisors who will supervise PhDs for UTC.

 This fits squarely with our mission: Christian research across the disciplines oriented to the question How then should we live?
 Done well, and with the freedom - indeed the imperative - to have one’s faith at the heart of one’s work, doctoral research is profoundly formative and an essential contribution to the missio Dei.
 It is becoming harder in the West to find places where rigorous scholarship can be done coram deo.
 Like UTC, KLC wants to become such a place.

 UTC is a Presbyterian college with a long history of ministerial training and University level education.
 It is evangelical in conviction.
 Recently the College received a renewed Royal Charter (2021) - the original dates from 1881 - ensuring it can continue to develop as a Theological University with postgraduate degree-awarding powers.
 The College welcomes students from all backgrounds and staff come from a variety of evangelical perspectives.

 Research can be a lonely affair.
 Thus, we need communities of which research students can be a part, and KLC is deeply committed to this.
 We aim to embody intellectual community rooted in spirituality.
 Between KLC and UTC students will be inducted into vibrant intellectual communities with many possibilities for friendship and dialogue about their work.